rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/start-on-startup.md

 alias: docs/guides/startup/
 ---

-This document explains how to set up RethinkDB to run as a system service, automatically launching on boot, on supported operating systems.
+This document explains how to set up RethinkDB to run as a system service on supported operating systems, automatically launching on boot.
 For general instructions on starting RethinkDB, see [Start a RethinkDB server][srv].

 [srv]: /docs/start-a-server/